-NOTE: In addition to the reviews found here, there are currently 28 reviews on Amazon, with an average rating of 5 stars.
+NOTE: In addition to the reviews found here, there are currently 41 reviews on Amazon, with a 5-star rating.

 “As a young prosecutor, I have found this book to be highly educational, nothing short of inspirational, and I will actively recommend it to any other young prosecutors or law students aspiring to a career in prosecution.”